Togian Islands

 The Togian (or Togean) Islands are an archipelago of 56 islands and many offshore islets, situated in the Gulf of Tomini, off the coast of Central Sulawesi, in Indonesia.
 The largest islands are Batudaka, Togean, Talatako, Una-Una, Walea Bahi, Walea Kodi and Malenge.
+The islands cover a land area of 763.33 km^{2}, and had 42,530 inhabitants as at mid 2025.
 There are 59 villages on the islands, with one settled by the Bajau people, more commonly known as the sea gypsies.

 Administration

 The islands are a part of the Tojo Una-Una Regency within Central Sulawesi Province.
 At the time of the 2010 Census, the Archipelago was divided into four districts (kecamatan).
-Subsequent to 2010, two additional districts have been created - Batudaka and Talatako.
-These are tabulated below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2024.
-The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its post code.
+Subsequent to 2010, two additional districts have been created — Batudaka and Talatako — each comprising an island of the same name (together with small offshore islands).
+Batudaka Island is to the west of Togian Island (which contains the group's main settlelent of Benteng) and Talatako Island lies to the east of Togian Island; each is separated from Togian Island by a narrow channel.
+These six districts are tabulated below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2025.
+The table also includes the locations of the district administrative centres, the number of villages (all classed as rural desa) in each district, and their post codes.